 g) to draw up the annual financial statement and the final budget that must be approved by the Assembly;

 h) to draw up and approve any regulations of the Association and their changes;

 i) to propose to the General Assembly all appointments that may be necessary for new bodies or entities in which the Association intends to participate;

 j) to propose to the General Assembly the establishment of special commissions to solve specific problems of the Association.

-Unless otherwise stated in the association deed for the first Board of Directors, the Board of Directors is composed of ten members and shall include five pediatricians and five adult specialists from the different continents.
-Nine Directors are Ordinary Members of the Association and shall be elected by the General Assembly (unless the Past President exercises his/her right to be part of the Board, in which case the General Assembly shall only elect eight members); the tenth Member is the Treasurer elected pursuant to Art 9.
+Unless otherwise stated in the association deed for the first Board of Directors, the Board of Directors is composed of ten members and shall include pediatricians and adult specialists from the different continents.
+The Directors are Ordinary Members of the Association and shall be elected by the General Assembly.

-Each member of the Board of Directors remains in charge for five years and its mandate can be renewed just one time.
+Each member of the Board of Directors remains in charge for four years and can be re-elected.
 If for any reason a member of the Board must be replaced, the General Assembly appoints a new member, that expires at the same time as the other members in office at the time.

 The Board of Directors shall elect the President, within the members of the Board.
 The President shall elect his own secretary, who will prepare the minutes of the meetings and who will participate to the Board of Directors’ meetings without right to vote.